berhir/AspNetCore.SpaYarp/Readme.md

     name: "default",
     pattern: "{controller}/{action=Index}/{id?}");

-// The middlewares get only added if the SpaProxyLaunchManager service is available. app.UseSpaYarp();
+// The middlewares get only added if the 'spa.proxy.json' file exists and the SpaYarp services were added. app.UseSpaYarp();

 // If the SPA proxy is used, this will never be reached.